Package 'TDLM'

 opportunity <- mass[, 1]

-sij <- extract_opportunities(
+sij <- extract_opportunities(opportunity = opportunity,

 distance = distance,